Textile design

 Postgraduate study provides the opportunity to develop and experiment with ideas and techniques and to extend your expertise into related areas.

-If you want to move into an associated career, such as teacher, journalist, archivist or stylist, you may need to undertake further training.
+If you want to move into an associated career, such as teacher, journalist, archivist or stylist, you may need to undertake further postgraduate training.

-For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses.
+For more information on further study and to find a course that interests you, see Masters degrees and search postgraduate courses in fashion and textile design.

 What do textile design graduates do?